sethuiyer/prime-annealer/testimonial.md

 - **`VERIFICATION_SUMMARY.txt`**: Quick visual summary with tables and verdict in ASCII-art format (177 lines)

+- **`BOST_CONNES_DISCOVERY.md`**: Correction and detailed analysis of the Bost-Connes truncation result showing Euler product convergence to ζ(β) (NEW!)

-Both files contain reproducible test commands and honest assessments of what works and what doesn't.
+All files contain reproducible test commands and honest assessments of what works and what doesn't.

 ---